 The final ingredient that gives this panna cotta a particularly unique flavour is the creme fraiche (or sour cream).
 While adding to the creaminess, the creme fraiche also imparts a tanginess to balance the richness of the cream.

-Blueberry reductions are something very special.
+Blueberry reductions are something so very delectable.
 They work wonderfully in a dessert, like this gin and tonic ice cream with blueberry reduction.
 Also, they are just as good as a sweet/tart component to complement a savoury dish, like this pork belly with blueberry reduction.
 Blueberries are a favourite on delectabilia.

 Sake panna cotta with a blueberry reduction